Introduction to DaVinci Resolve

 1. Crow drawx6

-There are standard vector editing tools, as well as an intuitive color palette system and a fun collection of vector shaping tools that allow basic vectors to be distorted to organically more formed.
+There are standard vector editing tools, as well as an intuitive color palette system and a fun collection of vector shaping tools that allow basic vectors to be distorted to be organically more formed.
 Object styles may also be applied to any feature, including text, on your linen.
 Other attractions include the ability to draw page layout placeholder material, built-in application scripting support, and advanced fill options to fill out an object using bitmap artwork.
 One point of interest is that Microsoft Publisher files are happily opened by Corel Draw, which may be the biggest time saver for artists who have clients to submit artworks.

 3. Affinity Designer